Home

 Main symptoms

-A heightened respiratory rate is another of the more common stress symptoms.
+Respiratory symptoms of stress are common.
 While someone is stressed the body needs more oxygen from the environment.
 To do this, the body attempts to elevate the respiratory rate, which helps to gather more oxygen.
 This usually causes breathlessness and in some cases respiratory alkalosis which is a temporal disturbance in the acidity balance of the blood.

 Also when someone is stressed, his or her body needs more energy so it creates an extra amount of free glucose in the bloodstream.
 The glucose is then stored in the liver and muscles as glycogen, using insulin in the process.